OWASP/CheatSheetSeries/cheatsheets_draft/Secrets_Management_CheatSheet.md

 ### 3.3 Authentication and Authorization of CI/CD tooling

 CI/CD tooling should have designated service accounts, which can only operate in the scope of the required secrets or orchestration of the consumers of a secret.
 Additionally, a CI/CD pipeline run should be easily attributable to the one who has defined the job or triggered it to detect who has tried to exfiltrate secrets or manipulate them.
 When you use certificate-based auth, the caller of the pipeline identity should be part of the certificate.
-If you use a token to authenticate towards the mentioned systems, make sure that you set the principal requesting these actions (E.g. the user or the job creator).
+If you use a token to authenticate towards the mentioned systems, make sure you set the principal requesting these actions (E.g. the user or the job creator).

 Verify on a periodical basis whether this is (still) the case for your system so that you can do logging, attribution, and security alerting on suspicious actions effectively.

 ### 3.4 Logging and Accounting

-CI/CD tooling can be used in various ways to extract secrets by an attacker: from using administrative interfaces, to job creation which exfiltrates the secret using double base64 encoding or encryption.
-Therefore, you should log every action which happens at a CI/CD tool.
-Security alerting rules should be defined at every non-standard manipulation of the pipeline tool and its administrative interface, to be able to monitor secret usage.
+Attackers can use CI/CD tooling to extract secrets.
+They could, for example, use administrative interfaces or job creation which exfiltrates the secret using encryption or double base64 encoding.
+Therefore, you should log every action in a CI/CD tool.
+You should define security alerting rules at every non-standard manipulation of the pipeline tool and its administrative interface to monitor secret usage.
-Logs should be at least queryable for 90 days and stored for a longer period on cold storage, as it might take security teams time to understand how a secret can be exfiltrated and/or manipulated with the CI/CD tooling.
+Logs should be at least queryable for 90 days and stored for a more extended period on cold storage.
+It might take security teams time to understand how attackers can exfiltrate or manipulate a secret using CI/CD tooling.

 ### 3.5 Rotation vs Dynamic Creation

-CI/CD tooling can be used to rotate secrets or instruct other components to do the rotation of the secret.
-For instance, the CI/CD tool can request a secrets management system, or another application to do the actual rotation of the secret by replacing the actual value with a new one.
-Alternatively, the CI/CD tool or another component could set up a dynamic secret: a secret required for a consumer to use for as long as it lives, after which the secret is invalidated when the consumer no longer lives.
-This reduces possible leakage of a secret, and allows for easy detection of misuse: if a secret is used anywhere else than from the IP of the consumer: then the secret is misused.
+You can leverage CI/CD tooling to rotate secrets or instruct other components to do the rotation of the secret.
+For instance, the CI/CD tool can request a secrets management system or another application to rotate the secret.
+Alternatively, the CI/CD tool or another component could set up a dynamic secret: a secret required for a consumer to use for as long as it lives.
+The secret is invalidated when the consumer no longer lives.
+This procedure reduces possible leakage of a secret and allows for easy detection of misuse.
+If an attacker uses secret from anywhere other than the consumer's IP, you can easily detect it.

 ### 3.6 Pipeline Created Secrets

-The pipeline tooling can be used to generate secrets and either offer them directly to the service which is deployed by the tooling, or provision the secret to a secrets management solution.
-Alternatively, the secret can be stored encrypted in git, so that the secret and its metadata is as close to the developer daily place of work as possible.
-This does require that developers cannot decrypt the secrets themselves and that every consumer of a secret has its encrypted variant of the secret.
-For instance: the secret should then be different per DTAP environment, and be encrypted with a different key.
+You can use pipeline tooling to generate secrets and either offer them directly to the service deployed by the tooling or provide the secret to a secrets management solution.
+Alternatively, the secret can be stored encrypted in git so that the secret and its metadata is as close to the developer daily place of work as possible.
+A git-stored secret does require that developers cannot decrypt the secrets themselves and that every consumer of a secret has its encrypted variant of the secret.
+For instance: the secret should then be different per DTAP environment and be encrypted with another key.
 For each environment, only the designated consumer in that environment should be able to decrypt the specific secret.
-That way, a secret does not leak cross-environment and can still be easily stored next to the code.
+A secret does not leak cross-environment and can still be easily stored next to the code.
-Consumers of a secret could now decrypt the secret using a side-car, as described in section 5.2, where instead of retrieving the secrets, the consumer would leverage the side-car to do decryption of the secret.
+Consumers of a secret could now decrypt the secret using a sidecar, as described in section 5.2.
+Instead of retrieving the secrets, the consumer would leverage the sidecar to decrypt the secret.

-When a pipeline  creates a secret itself, make sure that the scripts and/or binaries involved in the creation adhere to best practices for secret generation (e.g. secure-randomness, proper length of secret creation, etc.) and that the secret is created based on well-defined metadata which is stored somewhere in Git or somewhere else.
+When a pipeline creates a secret by itself, ensure that the scripts or binaries involved adhere to best practices for secret generation.
+Best practices include secure-randomness, proper length of secret creation, etc.) and that the secret is created based on well-defined metadata stored somewhere in git or somewhere else.

 ## 4 Cloud Providers

-For cloud providers, there are at least four important topics to touch upon:
+For cloud providers, there are at least four essential topics to touch upon:

 - Designated secret storage/management solutions.
 Which service(s) do you use?
 - Envelope & client-side encryption